ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a correlation coefficient of 0.3674, surpassing the 0.3 threshold and receiving a Fail status.
+• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a correlation coefficient of 0.3361, resulting in a Fail status as it surpasses the 0.3 threshold.

-• All other feature pairs below threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.0441 to 0.1874, all below the threshold and marked as Pass.
+• All other feature pairs pass threshold: The remaining nine feature pairs have absolute correlation coefficients ranging from 0.1983 to 0.0351, all below the 0.3 threshold and marked as Pass.

 Parameters: